grafana/tempo/docs/sources/tempo/operations/user-configurable-overrides.md

 ![user-configurable-overrides-architecture.png](./user-configurable-overrides-architecture.png)

-User-configurable are stored in an object store bucket.
+User-configurable are stored in an object store bucket managed by Tempo.

+{{% admonition type="note" %}}
 We recommend using a different bucket for overrides and traces storage, but they can share a bucket if needed.
+When sharing a bucket, make sure any lifecycle rules are scoped correctly to not remove data of user-configurable overrides module.
+{{% /admonition %}}

 Overrides of every tenant are stored at `/{tenant name}/overrides.json`: